-When I bought my first tripod about two years ago, I didn't care so much for quality.
+When I bought my first tripod about two years ago, I didn't care too much about the quality.
 I was rather focused on the price and got fairly priced tripod for around $50.
-My first DSLR was Nikon D60 with kit lens and I was not having problem using that tripod with D60.
-But when I upgraded my camera to Nikon D90 with bigger lens, 18-200mm VR II, I felt the need of some sturdy and strong tripod to hold my camera without worrying about falling it off the tripod.
-I have had a bad experience (tripod leg fell apart) with my previous cheap tripod when I was shooting July 4th fireworks in New York city.
+My first DSLR was Nikon D60 which I bought with the kit lens and I was not having problem using that tripod with the D60.
+But when I upgraded my camera to Nikon D90 with a bigger lens, 18-200mm VR II, I felt the need for a sturdy and strong tripod to hold the camera (and the lens attached to it) without worrying about it falling off the tripod.
+I have had a bad experience (tripod legs fell apart) with my previous cheap tripod when I was shooting July 4th fireworks in New York city.

-After doing lots of research and reading reviews, I bought Manfrotto 055XPROB Pro Tripod with Manfrotto 498RC2 Ball Head.
-I could go with Manfrotto 190XPROB 3 Section Aluminum Pro Tripod and 498RC2 ball head but I felt like to go one step up just to be safe for future gears.
-Manfrotto 055XPROB Pro Tripod shares all the features with Manfrotto 190XPROB 3 Section Aluminum Pro Tripod but 055XPROB is little taller than 190XPROB and more heavier and sturdy.
-When you are not doing photography, you can actually use the 055XPROB for weight lifting purpose as well (little bit of humor doesn't hurt).
-Let me summarize the basic differences between 055XPROB and 190XPROB.
+After doing some research and reading online reviews, I bought Manfrotto 055XPROB Pro Tripod with Manfrotto 498RC2 Ball Head.
+I could go with Manfrotto 190XPROB 3 Section Aluminum Pro Tripod and 498RC2 ball head but I felt like to go one step up just to be safe for the future gears.
+Manfrotto 055XPROB Pro Tripod shares all the features with Manfrotto 190XPROB 3 Section Aluminum Pro Tripod but the 055XPROB is a more sturdy, heavier and a little taller than the 190XPROB.
+When you are not doing photography, you can actually use the 055XPROB for the weight lifting purpose as well.
+I guess little bit of humor doesn't hurt, and in fact, we all need it as a daily dose.

 Manfrotto 055XPROB Vs Manfrotto 190XPROB

-Both gears are designed with same basic principles and share common features like extending the center column and fold to make horizontal arm and both are made out of solid aluminum material.
+Both gears are designed with the same basic principles and share common features like extending the center column and fold to make a horizontal arm and both are made out of solid aluminum material.